Hyleus

+A hunter identified as either Hyleus or Ancaeus fallen at the boar's feet on a 2nd-century Roman sarcophagus from Patras, Greece.

-In Greek mythology, Hyleus (Ancient Greek: Ὑλεὺς means 'ringwood') was one of heroes who participated in the Calydonian boar hunt.
-While the hunters surrounded the brute, Hyleus as well as Ancaeus were killed by it.
+In Greek mythology, Hyleus (Ὑλεὺς) was one of heroes who participated in the Calydonian boar hunt.
+While the hunters surrounded the brute and slew it, Hyleus as well as Ancaeus were unlucky, as they were both killed by it.